-- the UE can be configured with one SRS resource or multiple SRS resources with same or different number of SRS ports within an SRS resource set with usage set to ‘codebook’.
+- the UE can be configured with one SRS resource or multiple SRS resources with same or different number of SRS ports within an SRS resource set with usage set to 'codebook'.

-- up to 2 different spatial relations (maxNumberConfiguredSpatialRelations) can be configured for all SRS resources with usage set to ‘codebook’.
+- up to 2 different spatial relations (maxNumberConfiguredSpatialRelations) can be configured for all SRS resources in the SRS resource set with usage set to 'codebook' when multiple SRS resources are configured in the SRS resource set.

 <Text omitted>